annatimofeyeva/bank_account/README.md

 3. display current balance

-4. save user name and initial deposit as variables in js, upon 'create account' button
+4. save user name and initial deposit as variables in js, upon 'create account' button - DONE

 5. App will save deposit or withdrawal amount as variable in js, upon 'update' button